Education for Conservation

 Field Trips

-Annual excursions to Amboseli National Park and Masai Mara National Reserve.
-It is so important we don’t just teach about the environment and conservation in classrooms – this is only part of it.
+Annual field trips to the private wildlife conservancies that their families dedicated land to – Selenkay Conservancy in Amboseli and Mara Ripoi and Ol Kinyei Conservancies in the Mara.
+It is so important we don’t just talk about the environment and conservation in classrooms.
+This is only part of it.
 We must show them and have them experience nature if we ever want them to truly appreciate it.
-Although on their doorsteps, many of the students would never have the opportunity otherwise to visit these world renowned protected areas.
+Although on their doorsteps, many of the students would never have the opportunity otherwise to visit these significant and biodiverse protected areas.